avaneev/biteopt/README.md

 with an overwhelming number of bits being common to the better-performing solutions, and a fewer number of bits without fitness certainty.

+5. A novel "Randomized bit crossing-over" candidate solution generation method.
+Effective, but on its own cannot stand coordinate system offsets, converges slowly.
+Completely mixes bits of two randomly-selected solutions, plus changes 1 random bit.
+Uses a random mix-mask.

+This method is similar to a biological DNA crossing-over, but on a single-bit scale.

 6. The "short-cut" parameter vector generation.

 ![equation](https://latex.codecogs.com/gif.latex?z=x_\text{best}[\text{rand}(1\ldots&space;N)])

 ![equation](https://latex.codecogs.com/gif.latex?x_\text{new}[i]=z,&space;\quad&space;i=1,\ldots,N)

+7. A solution generator that randomly combines solutions from the parallel populations.
+Conceptually, it can be called a weighted-random crossover.
+Note that while parallel populations are unordered, the generator gives more weight to populations leading the array.

 ## SMA-ES ##